GalaChain/sdk/chain-ui/packages/galachain-ui-vue/README.md

 # @gala-chain/ui-vue

-GalaChain UI is a collection of Vue3 components that can be used to easily interact with GalaChain.
+GalaChain UI (Vue) is a collection of Vue3 components that can be used to easily interact with GalaChain.

 ## Download

 ```
 # Using npm
-npm install @gala-chain/ui
+npm install @gala-chain/ui-vue

 # Using yarn
-yarn add @gala-chain/ui
+yarn add @gala-chain/ui-vue
 ```

 ## Usage